 Unless you participate through COBRA, your TexFlex health care account will be closed on your last day of employment and you will only be able to submit claims for expenses you incurred before your employment ended.
 If you have a TexFlex debit card, the card will be deactivated on the last day of the month in which your employment ends.

-If you are rehired in the same plan year, make sure to tell your employer if you were previously participating in TexFlex Health Care Account.
+If you are rehired in the same plan year, make sure to tell your employer if you were previously participating in TexFlex program.
 Your employer will need to notify ERS or the previous agency to make a smooth transition for you.